 These components of bone broth often help to give it a gelatinous texture. (much like that of jelly!)

 This property of bone broth is often attributed in large to collagen hydrolysate (gelatin), which is powerful for protecting – and stimulating the growth of – all of the above ingredients of healthy connective tissue.

 Additionally, bone broth also contains minerals that are important for the health of our bones, tendons, joints, organs, and skin.
-These include iron, magnesium, phosphorus, potassium, zinc, copper, and manganese.
-These can be added to, and so can the vitamin content of bone broth, with the addition of vegetables.

 Do note that it is slightly low in calcium, however.
 A glass of milk is a better source.